grafana/loki/operator/docs/enhancements/short_lived_tokens_authentication.md

     // Instead, they are generated during runtime using a service, which allows for shorter-lived credentials and
     // much more granular control.
 This authentication mode is not supported for all object storage types.
     CredentialModeToken CredentialMode = "token"
-    // CredentialModeManaged represents the usage of short-lived tokens retrieved from a credential source.
+    // CredentialModeTokenCCO represents the usage of short-lived tokens retrieved from a credential source.
-    // This mode is similar to CredentialModeToken,but instead of having a user-configured credential source,
+    // This mode is similar to CredentialModeToken, but instead of having a user-configured credential source,
-    // it is configured by the environment, for example the Cloud Credential Operator in OpenShift.
+    // it is configured by the environment and the operator relies on the Cloud Credential Operator to provide
-    // This mode is only supported for certain object storage types in certain runtime environments.
+    // a secret.
+This mode is only supported for certain object storage types in certain runtime environments.
-    CredentialModeManaged CredentialMode = "managed"
+    CredentialModeTokenCCO CredentialMode = "token-cco" )
-)

 // ObjectStorageSecretSpec is a secret reference containing name only, no namespace.